Prepare for the Federal Air Marshal Test With Accurate Practice

 Here are more details on the 3 federal air marshal test categories:

-Logic-Based Reasoning Test
+Thinking Logic-Based Reasoning Test

-The focus of this portion of the Federal Air Marshal exam is on solving problems that occur daily in the world of an Air Marshal.
+The focus of this portion of the Federal Air Marshal test is on solving problems that occur daily in the world of an Air Marshal.
 Reading comprehension and the ability to draw reasonable conclusions from the written material presented are assessed through the Logic test.
 Base all of your answers solely on the information contained in the given passages.

 Two distinct sections comprise the Logic exam: